MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-new-workspaces.md

 New, upgraded workspaces can coexist side by side with existing classic workspaces.
 The new workspace experience is the default workspace type.
 You can still create and use [classic workspaces](service-create-workspaces.md) based on Microsoft 365 Groups, if you need to.
 Ready to migrate your classic workspace?
 See [Upgrade classic workspaces to the new workspaces in Power BI](service-upgrade-workspaces.md) for details.

-With the new workspaces, you can:

-- Assign workspace roles to user groups: security groups, distribution lists, Microsoft 365 Groups, and individuals.
-- Create a workspace in Power BI without creating an underlying, associated Microsoft 365 Group.
-All the workspace administration is in Power BI, not in Office 365.
-- Continue managing user access to content through Microsoft 365 groups, if you want.
-You just add an Microsoft 365 group in the workspace access list.
-- Use more granular workspace roles for more flexible permissions management in a workspace.

-Power BI continues to list all Microsoft 365 Groups that you're a member of.
-This avoids changing existing workflows.

 ## New and classic workspace differences

 With the new workspaces, we've redesigned some features.
 Here are the main differences.

-- Creating these workspaces doesn't create Microsoft 365 groups like classic workspaces do.
-However, you can now use a Microsoft 365 group to give users access to your workspace by assigning it a role.
+- **Creating the new workspaces doesn't create Microsoft 365 groups** like classic workspaces do.
+All the workspace administration is in Power BI, not in Office 365.
+You can still manage user access to content through Microsoft 365 groups, if you want.
+You just add a Microsoft 365 group in the workspace access list.
-- In classic workspaces, you can add only individuals to the members and admin lists.
-In the new workspaces, you can add multiple Active Directory security groups, distribution lists, or Microsoft 365 groups to these lists, for easier user management.
+- **Assign workspace roles to user groups**: In the new workspaces, you can add multiple Active Directory security groups, distribution lists, or Microsoft 365 groups to these lists, for easier user management.
+- **Use more granular workspace roles** for more flexible permissions management in the new workspaces.
+In classic workspaces, you can add only individuals to the members and admin lists.
 - You can create an organizational content pack from a classic workspace.
 You can't create one from the new workspaces.
 - You can consume an organizational content pack from a classic workspace.
 You can't consume one from the new workspaces.

+This article explains these features in more detail.

+> [!NOTE]
+> Power BI continues to list all Microsoft 365 Groups that you're a member of.
+This avoids changing existing workflows.

 ### Features that work differently